DevExpress-Examples/reporting-angular-integrate-web-document-viewer/Readme.md

 ## Using an ASP.NET Core backend

-To connect a React application to an ASP.NET Core backend and to configure an ASP.NET Core application, follow steps described in this help topic: [Document Viewer Server-Side Application (ASP.NET Core)](https://docs.devexpress.com/XtraReports/400197/create-end-user-reporting-applications/web-reporting/javascript-reporting/document-viewer/server-side-configuration/document-viewer-server-side-configuration-asp-net-core).
+To connect an Angular application to an ASP.NET Core backend and to configure an ASP.NET Core application, follow steps described in this help topic: [Document Viewer Server-Side Application (ASP.NET Core)](https://docs.devexpress.com/XtraReports/400197/create-end-user-reporting-applications/web-reporting/javascript-reporting/document-viewer/server-side-configuration/document-viewer-server-side-configuration-asp-net-core).
 A controller with the "DXXRDV" route will be registered in this application automatically.
 So, you will be able to connect your React viewer component to this route:
 ```ts
 invokeAction = "DXXRDV";
 ```